sipcapture/homer/docs/OOM.md

   the short per-partition swap transaction, never during the slow merge, so flush/ingest stays responsive.
 Reading the catalog without the lock would make both the flush and the compactor fail with SQLite's `database is locked`.
+- **Column logical types are preserved.** The merge goes through Arrow, which reads parquet `JSON` as plain `binary` and writes it back unannotated.
+Homer's `data_extra` is `JSON`, so the merged file was rejected with `Expected type "JSON" but found type "BLOB"`.
+Such columns are re-declared with the `arrow.json` extension type on write, which restores the annotation.
 - If a flush commits into a partition while it is being merged, the swap's row count no longer matches and the partition is **deferred** to the next cycle rather than retired, so no row can be dropped.
 Because a partition is only busy